 What do hamstrings do, anyway?

 The hamstrings are a group of three muscles on the back of your thighs.
-When you run, your hamstrings play a crucial role in stabilizing your knees and lower legs and helping your body push off the ground with each step.
+When you run, your hamstrings play a crucial role in stabilising your knees and lower legs and helping your body push off the ground with each step.

 Working your hamstrings isn't as straight forward as you might think.
 Many runners are quad-dominant, meaning the muscles in the front of the thigh overpower the hamstrings.
 A sore leg often means all of your muscles weren't equally fired up during your workout.
 There are hamstring stretches for runners that you can do to fix this problem.

 5 key stretches for healthy hamstrings